DataDog/documentation/content/graphing/faq/how-do-i-delete-a-host-or-metric-from-the-ui.md

 ### Metrics/Tags

-There no way to immediately delete a metric/tag.
+There is no way to immediately delete a metric/tag.
 Unused metrics/tags "age out" of the UI naturally after 24 hours.

 With respect to monitors, the metric stream will stop being considered after that age-out period.